Demiplane (company): History

+Origins

 In 2019, Demiplane was founded by Peter Romenesko and Travis Frederick with the platform launching officially in 2020.
 Romenesko and Frederick grew up in the Lake Geneva area playing tabletop games together "and eventually re-united to build Demiplane".
 Demiplane acts as a platform for various tabletop role-playing game tools such as game hosting and matchmaking, shared game journals, and digital compendiums for licensed games.
 The company has received funding from TitletownTech and uses TitletownTech's startup incubator office space.

 In March 2021, Adam Bradford – founder of D&D Beyond – joined the company as the Chief Development Officer.
 From October to December 2021, Demiplane announced three partnerships for their new Nexus digital toolset: Pathfinder Nexus with Paizo, World of Darkness Nexus (for games such as Vampire: The Masquerade and Werewolf: the Apocalypse) with Paradox Interactive, and Free League Nexus with Free League Publishing.
 An early access version of Pathfinder Nexus, titled Pathfinder Primer, was launched at the time of the announcement.
 Nexus has been called the "equivalent to digital toolset D&D Beyond" for other role-playing games.

 In April 2022, Demiplane announced that they will host the new Marvel tabletop role-playing game titled Marvel Multiverse Role-Playing Game NEXUS with the digital playtest rulebook and early access given to users who pre-order the game.
 In June 2022, early access for Vampire: The Masquerade Nexus was launched.
 This is the first Demiplane toolset to include digital/physical bundles for a roleplaying game.
 Demiplane also announced that they are developing Nexus support for the World of Darkness game Hunter: The Reckoning.
 In October 2022, Magpie Games announced that early access for Avatar Legends Nexus, Demiplane's digital toolset Avatar Legends: The Roleplaying Game, was launching that month.

 In February 2023, Demiplane announced the upcoming 5E Nexus which will support third-party Dungeons & Dragons 5th Edition (D&D) publishers who use the D&D 5.1 System Reference Document; this announcement included "pre-launch" tools such as 5E group matchmaking and group creation.
 A rule compendium, a digital reader, and a character builder are scheduled to be released in waves over 2023.
 Bradford said the intent at the moment was not to partner with Wizards of the Coast on official D&D products.
+In September 2023, early access for 5E Nexus launched with third party sourcebooks such as Tal'Dorei Reborn by Darrington Press, Tome of Beasts 1 & 2 by Kobold Press and Grim Hollow: The Monster Grimoire by Ghostfire Games.
+In October 2023, digital character tools officially launched for Vampire: The Masquerade.
+In February 2024, full access to Alien RPG Nexus for Free League's ALIEN: The Roleplaying Game is scheduled to launch.